-a) How does the Lead Agency define "income" for the purposes of eligibility at the point of determination?

-(a) "Gross income," means the sum of earnings, prior to adjustments such as, but not limited to, pretax benefits and rental property depreciation, that are received by an individual for compensation of services rendered on a regular or recurrent basis.

-(b) "Gross income" includes, but is not limited to:

-(i) Wages, salary, and, as specifie a percentage of income from self-employment and other income as specified in COMAR b) Provide the CCDF income eligibility limits in the table below at the time of initial determination.
+- a) How does the Lead Agency define "income" for the purposes of eligibility at the point of determination? - (a) "Gross income," means the sum of earnings, prior to adjustments such as, but not limited to, pretax benefits and rental property depreciation, that are received by an individual for compensation of services rendered on a regular or recurrent basis. - (b) "Gross income" includes, but is not limited to: - (i) Wages, salary, and, as specifie a percentage of income from self-employment and other income as specified in COMAR - (ii) Commissions, tips, and bonuses; - (iii) Dividends and interest; - (iv) Social Security benefits, including disability and survivors benefits; - (v) Pensions and annuities; - (vi) Estate income; - (vii) Military entitlements, bonuses, and allowances; - (viii) Rental income; - (ix) Unemployment and Workers' Compensation; and - (x) Alimony and child support. - b) Provide the CCDF income eligibility limits in the table below at the time of initial determination.
 Complete columns (a) and (b) based on maximum eligibility at initial entry into CCDF.
 Complete columns (c) and (d) only if the Lead Agency is using income eligibility limits lower than 85 percent of the current state median income (SMI) at the initial eligibility determination point.
 Fill in the chart based on the most populous area of the state (the area serving the highest number of CCDF children).
 If the income eligibility limits are not statewide, please respond to c) below the table.